Brightspace/github-assignment-uploader/README.md

 # Run the bot
 npm start

-# Run the bot in development mode
+# Run the bot in development mode (will automatically restart on code changes)
 npm run dev
 ```